kohrongying/learning-spark-streaming/README.md

 #### Watermarking
 - Watermarking is a way to help deal with lateness.
 It defines a threshold for the system to wait for late events.
 - If event arrives within watermark/threshold, it will be part of the update.
+Else it will be dropped.
+- For stateful operations (aggregrations)
+- State store is saved in RAM.
+Events outside watermark is dropped.
+- Efficient use of limited resources (RAM)
 - Helps with fault tolerance and out of order data
 - Supports either update or append output modes